Cycles in the de Rham cohomology of abelian varieties over number fields: Absolute Tate cycles and a result of Bost

-\begin{rem} \leavevmode \begin{enumerate} \item Similar to \cite{Ogus}*{Cor.
-4.8.1, 4.8.3}, we see that $s\in (H^1_{\mathrm{dR}}(A,K))^{m,n}$ is de Rham--Tate if and only if so is its base change in $(H^1_{\mathrm{dR}}(A,L))^{m,n}$ and the set of de Rham--Tate cycles over $L$ is stable under the natural Galois action of $\Gal(L/K)$ (on the coefficient of de Rham cohomology groups). \item Due to \cite{Ogus}*{Cor.
-4.8.2}, although one could define de Rham--Tate cycles over arbitrary field $L$ containing $K$, we only need to consider cycles over number fields since any de Rham--Tate cycle must be defined over $\bar{\bQ}$ and hence over some number field. \end{enumerate} \end{rem}
+\begin{defn}[\cite{Ogus}*{Def.~4.1}] An element $s\in (H^1_{\mathrm{dR}}(A/L))^{m,n}$ is called an \emph{absolute Tate cycle} of the abelian variety $A$ (over $L$) if there exists a finite set $\Sigma$ of finite places of $L$ such that for all finite places $v\notin \Sigma$, $\varphi_v(s)=s$. \end{defn} \begin{rem} \begin{enumerate} \item By \cite{Ogus}*{Cor.
+4.8.1, 4.8.3}, an element $s\in (H^1_{\mathrm{dR}}(A/K))^{m,n}$ is absolute Tate if and only if its base change in $(H^1_{\mathrm{dR}}(A/L))^{m,n}$ is absolute Tate and the set of absolute Tate cycles over $L$ is stable under the natural action of $\Gal(L/K)$ (on the coefficient of de Rham cohomology groups). \item By \cite{Ogus}*{Cor.
+4.8.2}, although one could define absolute Tate cycles over arbitrary field $L$ containing $K$, we only need to consider cycles over number fields since any absolute Tate cycle must be defined over $\bar{\bQ}$ and hence over some number field. \end{enumerate} \end{rem}